• Skip to primary navigation

 • Double wrap bars individually or in pairs in plastic wrap before placing in airtight containers or ziplock bags.

-• For longer shipping times, I recommend not cutting into individual bars, but double wrapping the entire square to help keep the chewy texture as long as possible.
+• For longer shipping times, don't cut into individual bars.
+Double wrap (or vacuum seal) the entire slab to help keep the chewy texture as long as possible.

 Nutrition